-Right under the product title, it should be the available colors for that product.
+Right under the product title, it should be the available colours for that product.
 Also, the size options and size guide should be here.
 And the foremost is the “add to cart” button to call the visitor to take action.

 Up-sell, cross-sell blocks

 On the one hand, up-sell is an action in encouraging customers to buy a higher-end product than the chosen one.
 On the other hand, cross-selling invites customers to buy a complementary/related product.